PhillipDaum/nixos-crash-course/README.md

 ## Getting Started

 ### Step 1: Install a Text Editor
-If you’re unfamiliar with Nano keybindings, you can install Vim:
+If you’re unfamiliar with Nano, you can install Vim:
 ```bash
 nix-shell -p vim
 ```